-For these reasons the Law Revision Commission recommends expansion of the Administrative Procedure Act to govern the hearing procedures of all state agencies.
-18 In order to accomplish this result, it is necessary that the act be sufficiently flexible to accommodate all the variant types of proceedings engaged in by the agencies.
-The Commission believes that the proposed new California Administrative Procedure Act achieves this objective, as explained below.
-Of course, there are special cases where a limited exception is warranted or a special procedure is necessary.
-These cases are also noted below, but they constitute the exception rather than the rule.
+For these reasons the Law Revision Commission recommends expansion of the Administrative Procedure Act to govern the hearing procedures of all state agencies,19 subject to special cases where a limited exception is warranted or a special procedure is necessary.
+These cases are noted below, but they constitute the exception rather than the rule.